mpickering/blog/ide/posts/2020-06-12-performance-of-ghcide-020.md

 was to use [better default GC settings][5] to great effect.

 Work to improve the situation started during the [Bristol Hackathon][6] that Matthew Pickering organised, where some of us set to teach ghcide to leverage `.hi` and `.hie` files produced by GHC to reduce the memory usage.
-Version 0.2.0 is the culmination of those efforts, allowing it to handle large projects much better.
+Version 0.2.0 is the culmination of those efforts, allowing it to handle much larger projects with ease.

 In parallel, Matthew Pickering and Neil Mitchell spent some long hours chasing and plugging a number of space leaks that were causing an unbounded memory